PEduard-Andrei/PEduard-Andrei/README.md

 # 🏎️ PEduard-Andrei

-I am currently a third year Computer Science student passionate for the tech world.
-All of my coding projects are built from the ground up, from planning to coding.
-When deciding what to work on next, I usually consider real-life scenarios.
-I work on these projects so I can learn as much as possible about everything, from code, to linux, theory, etc.
+I am currently studying Computer Science and I have a deep passion for the technology industry.
+Every coding project I take is created entierly from the scratch, handling everything from planning to implementation.
+When determining my next Project, I draw my inspiration from real-life applications.
+These projects serve as my opportunity to acquire a deeper knowledge across various areas, from coding, to linux, theory and more.

 ### 🧰 Languages and Tools